-Pipe Major Michel d'Avenas is a classically trained musician who has been teaching bagpiping for almost 40 years.
+Pipe Major Michel d'Avenas is a classically trained musician who has been teaching bagpiping for 46 years.
 He welcomes students of all ages and ability levels, successfully working with children as young as four and adults as mature as 86.
 He is available for individual or group lessons, seminars, workshops, school demonstrations and pipe band consultations and tuning.

 To learn the bagpipes, pupils start by mastering a practice chanter, much like a pennywhistle or recorder, which has only 9 notes.
 It's easy to play, inexpensive, portable and quiet.
 Pupils who practice a half hour to an hour a day soon will be playing a wide variety of tunes.